Back to home

 Key Points

-This slalom was Puig's fifth and final event, marking Andorra's strongest Winter Paralympics showing.
-His highlights included a fifth-place finish in downhill for a Paralympic diploma—Andorra's best ever, topping Paquita Ramírez's result from Turin 2006—11th in super-G, a non-finish in the super-G leg of the combined (prompting withdrawal), and 15th in giant slalom on Friday.
+This was Puig's fifth and final discipline, closing out Andorra's record Winter Paralympics performance.
+Highlights included fifth place in downhill—securing a diploma and the nation's best-ever result, topping Paquita Ramírez's from Turin 2006—11th in super-G, failure to complete the super-G leg of the combined, and 15th in giant slalom on Friday.

-That giant slalom brought its own chaos: the skier ahead fell, stopping Puig's first run for a restart.
-A chairlift failure then caused a long wait and quad bike transfer to the top, leading to fatigue and distraction.
-He placed 16th provisionally after the repeat first leg, then climbed to 15th in the second, meeting team targets.
+The giant slalom brought its own chaos: the skier ahead crashed, forcing Puig to repeat his first run after a stoppage.
+A chairlift failure then led to a long wait and quad bike transfer to the start, causing fatigue and distraction.
+He placed 16th provisionally after the redo, then climbed to 15th in the second run, meeting team targets.

 Share the article via